Skip to main content

 Introduction to V8 JIT Compilation

-A talk from ju256 and me about Chrome V8 internals with some case studies of common bugs.
-While the slides are okay to look at, there is a fair bit of context missing from what we say during the talk.
+A talk by ju256 and me about Chrome V8 internals with some case studies of common bugs.
+While the slides are okay to look at, there is a fair bit of context missing without the audio track.
 Maybe we will give the talk in a similar form somewhere where it is recorded in the future.